-AFSC helps nurture the emergence of a new LGBT movement that resists the U.S. government’s perpetual “war on terrorism” and challenges militarism.
-We believe that LGBT anti-violence work must expand to include the violence of the state.
+Nurturing the emergence of an LGBT movement that resists the U.S. government’s perpetual “war on terrorism” and challenges militarism, the American Friends Service Committee (AFSC) believes that LGBT anti-violence work must expand to include the violence of the state.
 We place our work for LGBT rights and recognition within an international human rights framework and draw on the historic Quaker witness for peace.

 - The People of Color Against AIDS Network (POCAAN) began as a project of the Seattle GLBTQ program.